v-rajagt/IntuneDocs/intune/apps/app-configuration-policies-outlook-smime.md

 2. Add the Microsoft Outlook app from the app store to Endpoint Manager or sync Outlook from the Apple Volume Purchase Program.
 For more information, see [Add iOS store apps to Microsoft Intune](~/apps/store-apps-ios.md) or [How to manage iOS and macOS apps purchased through Apple Volume Purchase Program with Microsoft Intune](~/apps/vpp-apps-ios.md).

 ### Create the Outlook S/MIME configuration policy

+The following steps allow you to create and configuring the Outlook S/MIME policy in Endpoint Manager.
+These settings provide automated delivery of the signing and encryption certificates.

 1. In [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431), select **Apps** > **Apps configuration policies** > **Add**.<br>
 The **Add configuration policy** pane will be displayed.
 2. Enter the **Name** and **Description** of the configuration policy.